The Health Research Authority (HRA) has received a number of questions and concerns about the Spectrum 10K research study.

-The Health Research Authority (HRA) has received a number of questions and concerns about the Spectrum 10K research study.
-The study, being led by the University of Cambridge, the Wellcome Sanger Institute and the University of California Los Angeles and funded by the Wellcome Trust, aims to investigate the genetic and environmental factors that contribute to autism and related physical and mental health conditions to better understand wellbeing in autistic people and their families.
-It intends to recruit 10,000 people to take part.
+The study was being led by the University of Cambridge, the Wellcome Sanger Institute and the University of California Los Angeles and was funded by the Wellcome Trust.
+It aimed to investigate the genetic and environmental factors that contribute to autism and related physical and mental health conditions, to better understand wellbeing in autistic people and their families.
+It intended to recruit 10,000 people to take part.

 13 September 2021